“I think EA’s failure to grapple with the corrupting influence of power is among its greatest failures. “

 People seem surprised and bewildered when AI folks defect away from AI safety towards capabilities.
 People trust that as AI companies grow, those gaining power and money from shares will not be adversely influenced by that power and money.

-Even as I have gained a teeny weeny bit of power just in a teeny weeny power of the global health world I have felt a little of the corrupting influence.
+Even as I have gained a teeny weeny bit of power just in a teeny weeny corner of the global health world, I have felt a little of the corrupting influence.
 Living far away from this in Uganda, I’m not part of this at all and like you it’s very unclear what can be done to help, but talking about it a bit could be better than nothing.
 I loved this post thank you!

 fwiw I don’t actually know many examples of this, and the ones I hear cited often seem uncompelling to me.
 E.g.: